Top of page logo

 It’s pretty standard to get invited out for beers by most dive centres, especially if you’re there a couple of days!
 Go for it – filipinos are a lot of fun, a really decent bunch and you’ll make some awesome friends.

 Karaoke is a favourite past time.
-Just remember, that in the Philippines karaoke means hiring a private booth and proceeding to belt out songs non-stop for two-three hours amidst towers of beer.
+In the Philippines karaoke means hiring a private booth and proceeding to belt out songs non-stop for two-three hours amidst towers of beer.

 The Philippines is a mostly-christian country (with the exception of Mindanao in the south which has a large Muslim population) and there are many churches around the place including some very old ones from the Spanish colonial era, dating back hundreds of years.

 There are a lot of clubs and bars in many Philippines destinations although do beware of drugs out there – it’s insanely illegal and stints where someone sells you weed only for it to be a police bust are common.
-Best case scenario you will have to pay a ridiculously high bribe, worst you could end up in prison for years all for having a tiny amount of weed on you – and foreigners are not exempt.
+Best case scenario you will have to pay a ridiculously high bribe, worst you could end up in prison for years all for having a tiny amount of weed on you.

 However, if you do end up scoring; do not and I repeat DO NOT take any drugs on the ferry with you!!
-For every ferry I was ever took, at the port everyone had to place their bags and luggage on the floor which was lined up and then a sniffer dog was bought up and down, passing each bag multiple times and encouraged to sniff it.
+For every ferry I ever took, at the port everyone had to place their bags and luggage on the floor which was lined up and then a sniffer dog was bought up and down, passing each bag multiple times.
 This may also happen on long bus journeys.
 You also sometimes get sniffer dogs at the entrances of big malls.

-You’ll probably see a lot of young girls hanging off the arms of skeletal old men whilst in the Philippines, this is very normal out there.
-Filipino girls – or Filipinas love meet western guys so there’s some great fun to be had but if you’re not looking for a relationship, be honest with your intentions as it’s all to easy to break hearts out there.
+You’ll probably see a lot of young girls hanging off the arms of really old white guys whilst in the Philippines, this is super normal out there.
+Filipino girls – or Filipinas love to meet western guys; just be honest with your intentions as it’s all too easy to break hearts,

 Other Things to Do

-What’s especially awesome is that so many of these activites are within easy and close proximity of the diving destinations I’ve listed.
+What’s especially awesome is that so many of these activities are within easy reach of the prime diving destinations.
 I’ve provided more info on them within each of main guides for those destinations.

 Philippines Diving FAQ